Babies on a Hook – band (formed 2002), feat; Dave Cruise (ex Position 69).

 Beyond The Implode – DIY punk band from Runcorn, 3 line-ups!
 Initially (1979), Eddie Smith (voc,gtr), Frank Hughes (bass), Ian Gardler (bass) and Mike Gardler (gtr).
 This line-up rec the “Last Thoughts” EP on Diverse Recs (Cat No. DIVE 101) 250 numbered copies, 150 distributed by Rough Trade in London, the rest sold via Probe, Penny Lane and Virgin in L’pool and Paw Recs in Runcorn.
 Rough Trade asked for more but as Eddie says, ‘Hey man, the bird had flown, this was D.I.Y. not EMI.’
 2nd line up (1980) was Eddie Smith (voc), Ian Gardler (bass), Kev Shields (keys) (later Havoc Fusion) (from Runcorn), Keith Discreet (bass) (later Avant Garde Elitists) and Nick Evans (drms).
 They got some of their mates to do backing vocals; Peter Thomas (DJ at Swinging Apple) and Ste O’Leary.
 This was the line-up for the 2nd EP “11th Hour Breakdown” (DIVE 102).
 250 copies, some sold via the L’pool rec shops but the majority were off-loaded to Paw (who went bust, stored them in the owners garage for years and finally trashed them about 10 years ago!).
 Line-up No.3 was Eddie Smith (voc), Kev Shields (keys,drm machine), Paul Randall (bass), Mark Brackley (sax) and Marshall Parsons (gtr), Keith Discreet did rejoin for a short while.
 They rec some tracks but never rel them.
 Frank became rec engineer for Open Eye recs.

-Bido Lito! – The Liverpool Music Magazine (up to #5 by Oct10), run from Roscoe Lane and edited by Craig Pennington. (website)
+Bido Lito! – The Liverpool Music Magazine, run from Roscoe Lane and edited by Craig Pennington.
+Found in all the hip shops in town (website)

-Big – The Balcony under a different name, rel ‘Bright & Guilty World’ on All This & Heaven Too comp
+Big – this is The Balcony under a different name, rel ‘Bright & Guilty World’ on All This & Heaven Too comp

 Big Bash Band – ska band, had track New York Strut on Twist & Samba comp LP (Oct86)